stomp-js/stomp-js.github.io/_posts/2018-10-12-remote-procedure-call.md

 };
 ```

-This custom config would need to be passed as second parameter in `StompRPCService`
-constructor, or, can be passed as an Angular Dependency.

-Apart from this additional setup step usage remains same as RabbitMQ case as documented above.
+Apart from this additional setup step usage remains the same as RabbitMQ as documented above.

-## Where to Next
+## What Next

 In [Why RPC using messaging](#why-rpc-using-messaging), few additional benefits
 like reporting progress, fault tolerance etc. are discussed.

 There are samples which cover some of these patterns:

-- Multi-threaded Ruby server.
+- Multithreaded Ruby server.
-- Manual acknowledgement - it will cause retry in case of failure.
+- Manual acknowledgement — it will retry in case of failure.
-- Factoring out boiler-plate server code.
+- Factoring out boilerplate server code.
 - Implementing server/client using [RxStompRPC#stream] to report progress.

-If you have questions or you will like to see more guides please raise an issue at
+If you have questions, or you would like to see more guides, please raise an issue at
 [https://github.com/stomp-js/rx-stomp/issues](https://github.com/stomp-js/rx-stomp/issues).

 [rxstomp]: /api-docs/latest/classes/RxStomp.html